johnrkriter/sdk-python/README.md

 Writes a single record to the storage network.

     @param country: required - 2 letter country code indicating location to store data
-    @param key: required - unique key for this record (unique within the zone and country)
+    @param key: required - unique key for this record (unique within the environment and country)
     @param body: body of the record in any format
     @param profile_key: identifier of the end-customer which owns this data
     @param range_key: sorted key for the record, like a timestamp.
 BigInt type.